 Solar power is a major player in a sustainable energy plan.
 In sunny areas, many people have installed panels on their roofs to help power air-conditioning, lighting, and other household necessities and found that the panels pay for themselves.
 Research in solar collection and storage should be a major effort around the world.
 Even in less sunny areas, there are a few expensive houses that run 100% on solar power, using large battery banks to power them through the nights.

-When it comes to powering New York City through the night or manufacturing factories and computer datacenters 24/7, solar comes up short, at least in the foreseeable future.
-Well-funded office buildings and residential areas can find much benefit from solar power, but we can't rely on it alone.
-As is often said on the news these days, there is no silver bullet.
+When it comes to powering New York City through the night or manufacturing factories and computer datacenters 24/7, solar has major challenges.
+Well-funded office buildings and residential areas can find much benefit from solar power, but we will struggle to rely on it alone.
+As is often said on the news these days, there is no silver bullet, all clean energy must ally and work together.

 The energy from the sun can be used in other ways that by converting light to electricity in solar panels.
 In fact, wind and hydroelectric power are both forms of solar power[*].
 Water can be heated by the sun and used in showers.
 Heat can be reflected onto an engine that turns a turbine, generating electricity.
 Well-designed buildings can use the greenhouse effect for passive heating on colder days.